rcy0228/azure-spring-cloud-training/01-create-an-azure-spring-cloud-instance/README.md

     az config set extension.use_dynamic_install=yes_without_prompt
     ```

-5. With these variables set, we can now create the Azure Spring Cloud instance by running the below commands.
+5. With these variables set, we can now create the Azure Spring Apps instance by running the below commands.
 To enable the Java in-process monitoring agent, we add the `enable-java-agent` flag.

     ```bash
     az spring-cloud create \